pranamg/PythonInExcel/docs/05-Predictive Modeling_03-Time Series Forecasting.md

-Okay, let's proceed with **Predictive Modeling - 3.
-Time Series Forecasting**.
+**Predictive Modeling - 3.
+Time Series Forecasting**

-This involves using historical time series data to predict future values.
-We'll use an Exponential Smoothing model from `statsmodels`, adhering to your specific requirements regarding the `.predict()` method and explicitly setting the index frequency.
+Time series forecasting helps predict future values using historical time series data.
+This guide demonstrates using an Exponential Smoothing model from `statsmodels`, with proper handling of the `.predict()` method and explicit index frequency settings.

-Based on your `piplist.txt`, you have `pandas`, `numpy`, `statsmodels`, `seaborn`, and `matplotlib`, which is a suitable set for this task.
+Based on [`piplist.txt`](./README.md) output, you should have `pandas`, `numpy`, `statsmodels`, `seaborn`, and `matplotlib` libraries.

 **Step 1: Generate Sample Time Series Data for Forecasting**